 Per single Fun Size bar: 63 calories, 2 g fat, 1.5 g saturated fat, 10 g sugar

-Light and airy, the 3 Musketeers benefits from no nougat or caramel filling, though it still has a lot of sugar.
+Light and airy, the 3 Musketeers benefits from no caramel filling, though it still has a lot of sugar.
 Speaking of childhood favorites, don’t miss this list of Every Fast Food French Fry—Ranked!